rferrerme/react-docker-simple-example/README.md

 * watchify:

     * watchify has problems detecting when a file changes so `--poll` is used
+    * If you don't see any new `... written to ../www/bundle.js` messages after changes in your javascript code remember that you will have to use CTRL+C to stop it and run it again in order to refresh `www/bundle.js`

 * npm:

-    * npm has problems creating some symbolic links `--no-bin-links` is used
+    * npm has problems creating some symbolic links so `--no-bin-links` is used

-`packages.json` includes some things that are related to testing, but that is still pending in this example.

-Finally, if you have a backend you will have to configure nginx as a proxy to be able to reach it.
-Add a `location` with a `proxy_pass` directive in `/etc/nginx/conf.d/default.conf` as explained in [NGINX reverse proxy](https://www.nginx.com/resources/admin-guide/reverse-proxy/).
+Finally, if you have a backend you will have to configure nginx as a reverse proxy to be able to reach it:

+* Add a `location` with a `proxy_pass` directive in `nginx/default.conf` (there is already an example there)

+* Then reload the configuration file: `docker-compose exec nginx-react nginx -s reload`